 Before a renter moves into an Alberta property, they need to sign a residential tenancies act.
 This is basically the lease or rental agreement containing all the information that each party needs to abide by.
 This rental agreement or lease can either be written or verbal, but it is always better to have everything in writing in case one of the parties breaks any of the terms in the rental agreement.

-If the contract is verbal, it will not go too far in court if anything were to occur.
+If the residential tenancies act is verbal, it will not go too far in court if anything were to occur.
 In Alberta, the lease or landlord-tenant agreement can be a fixed-term or periodic, as long as both parties agree with what they are signing.

 A fixed-term agreement will begin on a certain day and will end on a certain day.

-The Alberta renter will have to move in on the day of the contract and will have to move out on the day the contract ends.
+As part of their rights and responsibilities, tenants in Alberta will have to move into the rented premises on the day of the contract and will have to move out on the day the contract ends.
 The tenancy will end when the agreement date ends.
 No notice will be required for this.

 Periodic Tenancy Agreement

 A periodic tenancy agreement has an open-end date but a firm move-in date.
-The landlord and tenant can end this agreement by giving appropriate notice.
+According to the law, the landlord and tenant can end this agreement by giving appropriate notice.
 There is no one periodic tenancy agreement, which means that this type of contract can go year-to-year, month-to-month, or week-to-week.
 It all depends on what each party agrees on.

 Who Can & Cannot Stay on the Property?